The Risks Of Redesigning A Website

 A few years back, a long-term client of mine told me she wanted to redesign her website.
 We started discussing the reasons why—she was tired of the way her site looked and wanted something more modern to represent her company’s brand.
 The website’s design had only lackluster support for mobile, so a better design was needed for visitors using a smartphone.

 After some back and forth on different options for how to handle the pages she wanted to remove, I helped her locate a designer and she proceeded with the redesign.
 The new design looked really nice—it was very modern and very clean, exactly what she wanted.
 The navigation was simplified as well thanks to the removal of several pages from the site.
-Other pages were consolidated to further simplify the design.
+Other pages were consolidated to further simplify the design and redirects were put in place.
 It certainly seemed like it was easier to move through the website.
 As well, the mobile version of the website was considerably improved.

-Almost immediately following the redesign, her traffic dropped as did her search rankings.
+Almost immediately following the redesign, her traffic dropped as did her search rankings (this is the graph that opened this article).
 To an extent, this was expected since she had removed or consolidated some of the pages from her site.
 But, the traffic decreased to other pages too—even though the text on those pages had remained largely the same.
 Making matters worse, the number of people contacting her plummeted.
 The redesign had depleted her budget and she didn’t have the resources to rebuild traffic, especially given the drop in sales.
 Clearly, this redesign had failed and had caused irreparable harm to her business.

 Story Two: A Good Redesign

-This story is about another client of mine who embarked on a redesign but things started quite differently.
-This client is in the same industry as the first example—selling a similar product and the website is also focused on generating leads by getting people to contact her.
+This story is about another client of mine who embarked on a website redesign but things started quite differently.
+This client is in the same industry as the first example—selling a similar product and the website is also focused on generating leads via a contact form.
 Like with the first client, I’d worked with this company for years.

 This redesign started with the client and I discussing some systemic problems people were encountering on her website.
 We had tried a few different changes to the current site to fix those problems but nothing seemed to be working.
 Along with the problems people were encountering on the site, she was getting feedback saying her company’s brand and her website’s look was disconnected from the quality of her product—her customers were telling her that she needed to refresh her brand.
 Taking all of this into account, it was clear that this company needed a redesign and redevelopment of the website.

 This client was initially reluctant to pursue a redesign, afraid of what negative implications there might be.
-We took the time to dig in and understand what was working about her current site.
+We took the time to dig in and understand what values existed on the current site.
 What pages did people want to visit?
 Which pages didn’t people want to visit and why?
 What content was helpful and what wasn’t?
+Which content was Google relying on to rank pages?
 Where was the traffic coming from and why?

 These are the questions that help uncover the value of the current site.
 Along with digging into the data, we conducted interviews with her existing customers to better understand what they were thinking and what they would want to see change.
 We found some sections of the site where people were getting confused by the content and figured out a plan to retool—not remove—these pages.

-Following the roll-out of the new design, traffic stayed even as did contacts.
-It was, frankly, kind of boring without any huge gains or losses.
-We did see some positive movement related to two problems people were facing.
-About a month after the redesign, we started to see a slight dip in traffic—just outside the realm of normalcy.
+Following the roll-out of the new design, traffic dipped slightly, as did contacts.
+However, there weren’t any huge gains or losses.
+About a month after the redesign, we started to see a slight dip in traffic—a bit more than normal fluctuations that we’d expect due to seasonality.
 But, three months after the redesign, we started to see an uptick in traffic, rankings, and an uptick in contacts.
-Six months out traffic was up significantly year over year and conversions were up too.
+Seven months out traffic was up significantly year over year and conversions were up too.
 This redesign was a success.

 Understanding What Works & What Doesn’t

 There is a clear difference between these stories—and I’ve seen it play out time and again with redesign projects.
-In the case of a failed redesign, it usually starts with internal motivations with the board, founders, executive team, or marketing department wanting something to change.
+In the case of a failed redesign, where traffic drops, it usually starts with internal motivations with the board, founders, executive team, or marketing department wanting something to change.
 Successful redesigns are more likely to start from external motivations with the people using the website telling you what to clean up or fix.
 These are broad, general statements—reality rarely fits so neatly into such clean distinctions.
-Certainly, you can misunderstand those external signals from visitors and miss the mark of a redesign.
-And, just as certainly, you can succeed with an internal push for a new look.
+Certainly, you can misunderstand those external signals from visitors and miss the mark with a redesign.
+Just as certainly, you can succeed with an internal push for a new look.

 But, to increase the chances of a redesign working, you need to take the time to understand what people really want from your website—those external factors.
+You need to understand what parts of your website are valuable and need to preserve within the redesign.
 What is working on your current website?
 What problems do you really need to clean up?
 What pages are people accessing and why?
 What pages are people not accessing and why?
 Where does your content need clarification or refinement?

-After digging into the data and talking with visitors, you can figure out how to fix the problems people are facing.
+After digging into the data, you can figure out how to fix the problems people are facing in a redesign without creating new problems.
 In the example of the client who had their redesign fail, instead of removing the pages from her site, she should have investigated the problems with those pages more deeply to understand why people were confused and what it would take to reduce that confusion.
-People were visiting these pages and people were contacting her after visiting these pages…people wanted these pages, just a revised version that was clearer.
+People were visiting these pages and people were contacting her after visiting these pages…people likely wanted these pages, just a revised version that was clearer.
+That cleaner version of the page would have probably performed better in search results too.

 Should You Redesign?